crtdaniele/formesome/README.md

 # Formesome

-A immutable library to manage easier your form
+A library to manage easier your form

 ## Documentation